ppmim/PAPI/docs/intro.rst

 Prerequisites
 *************

-These software must be install for PAPI to run:
+These software must be installed for PAPI to run:

 	* `python <http://www.python.org>`_ (2.4 or 2.5)
 	* `sqlite <http://www.sqlite.org>`_ (v3.0 > if using Python 2.4)